 I don’t really have one single kind of typical day, though every day will involve reading and answering emails (which, unlike lots of people, I quite enjoy)!

-Some time in the lab I spend attacking bits of bog mud with chemicals, until only pollen grains are left.
-The chemicals include stuff I used in school (like HCl and KOH), all the way through to hydrofluoric acid (HF).
-It’s horrible stuff – if it gets a chance it’ll steal the calcium from your blood and bones, killing you.
+I don’t do much lab work any more, but I used to spend time there attacking bits of bog mud with chemicals, until only pollen grains are left.
+These chemicals include stuff that’s used in school (like HCl and KOH), all the way through to hydrofluoric acid (HF).
+It’s horrible – if it gets a chance it’ll steal the calcium from your blood and bones, killing you.
 It also eats through glass, so – of course – we heat it up to 80-odd degrees Celsius…

 Three words: 3D printed pollen!